One of the worst predicaments you can find yourself in as a business owner is to be on the wrong side of the law.

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in less than one minute and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your sites.
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
+Your legal pages can be installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your sites.

-If hiring a lawyer to create your legal pages is out of your budget, then consider implementing at least some basic type of legal protection on your site until you can afford legal services.
+If hiring lawyers to create your legal pages is out of your budget, consider implementing some basic type of legal protection on your site until you can afford legal services.

-Download the FREE Legal Pages Generator tool below, or choose one of the better solutions we discuss in this article, such as using legal documents, or a legal pages plugin - see section below.
+Download the FREE Legal Pages Generator tool below, or consider choosing one of the better solutions we discuss in this article, such as using ready-made legal documents, or a plugin - see section below.

 (Legal Pages Generator Software)

-Legal Pages Generator quickly generates necessary legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and Earnings Disclaimer.
+Legal Pages Generator Software lets you easily generate essential legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and Earnings Disclaimer.

-As we’ve previously pointed out, if you make money online, you need to make sure that your website is found to comply with legal requirements of government agencies that regulate online business practices and the terms of service and guidelines provided by third-party products and services that you may decide to promote or advertise online.
-If your website doesn’t comply with laws intended to protect consumers, you’re breaking the law.
+As we’ve previously pointed out, if you engage in any form of commercial activity online, you need to ensure that your site is found to comply with legal requirements of government agencies that regulate how business online is done and the guidelines and terms of service for 3rd-party products and services that you may be promoting or recommending online.
+If your website isn’t compliant with laws intended to protect consumer rights, you’re breaking the law.

 Being non-compliant puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Legal Disclaimer: Once again, please note that we are not lawyers and we do not provide legal advice on our website.
-Do your own due diligence and consult legal experts to ensure that your website is compliant with the law wherever your business is based.
+Disclaimer: Once again, we are not lawyers and we cannot offer legal advice on our website.
+Do your own due diligence and consult legal experts to ensure that your website fully complies with the law pertaining to your business.

 Additional Resources

-Below is a useful list of sites we recommend you visit to better understand what your site may require to remain compliant and meet legal obligations:
+Below is a time-saving list of additional sites we suggest you visit to better understand what may be required of your website to stay compliant and meet legal obligations:

 - Federal Trade Commission Latest List Of Rules & Regulations